NelsonPython/tuningGuides/DeepLearning.md

 - Communication link between compute nodes
 - Optimized software

-All the processes including dataset preparation, model training, model optimization, and model deployment, can be done on an Intel&reg; Xeon&reg; Scalable Processor platform-based infrastructure which also supports machine learning/deep learning platforms for training and inference.
-The proposed infrastructure is shown in the figure below:
+Choosing the right combination of resources greatly accelerates the efficiency of your AI services.
+All the processes including dataset preparation, model training, model optimization, and model deployment, can be done on the 3 Generation Intel&reg; Xeon&reg; Scalable Processor platform-based infrastructure that supports machine learning/deep learning platforms for training and inference.
+A proposed infrastructure is shown in the figure below:

 ![Neural Compressor Workflow](/content/dam/develop/external/us/en/images/neuralCompressorWorkflow.png)

-## Introducing Intel&reg; AVX-512 and Intel&reg; Deep Learning Boost
+## Intel&reg; AVX-512 and Intel&reg; Deep Learning Boost

 Intel® Neural Compressor (formerly known as Intel® Low Precision Optimization Tool) is an open-source Python library running on Intel CPUs and GPUs, which delivers unified interfaces across multiple deep learning frameworks for popular network compression technologies, such as quantization, pruning, knowledge distillation.
 This tool supports automatic accuracy-driven tuning strategies to help user quickly find out the best quantized model.
 It also implements different weight pruning algorithms to generate pruned model with predefined sparsity goal and supports knowledge distillation to distill the knowledge from the teacher model to the student model.